tabarra/txAdmin/docs/troubleshooting.md

 First and foremost check if you are using the most recent version of txAdmin and that you followed the installation instructions.

-## Problems installing txAdmin
-If you ran into problems while executing the `npm i` command related to node-gyp/bcrypt/discord.js try downgrading to Node v10 LTS.
-If that doesn't work, try `npm i node-gyp` or `npm i --global --production windows-build-tools`.

 ## Problems running txAdmin
 When executing txAdmin, it might show you some errors.
 Example of an [error](https://i.imgur.com/2huiyBf.png), example of a [successful startup](https://i.imgur.com/QLCBZBm.png).